 Puff, is a personal emissions visualizer: a lamp in the shape of a cartoon cloud that attaches near the exhaust pipe of oneâ€™s car, and dynamically changes color indicating the amount of pollution the car is producing.
 An accompanying iPhone app provides visual feedback for the driver, and keeps…Read More

 Sniff is an interactive projection in a storefront window.
-As the viewer walks by the projection, his movements and gestures are tracked by a computer vision system.
-A CG dog follows the viewer, dynamically responds to his gestures and changes his behavior based on the state of engagement with the…Read More
+As the viewer walks by the projection a dog follows him, dynamically responds to his gestures and changes his behavior based on the state of engagement with the viewer.

 Created at the Interactivos?08 at Medialab-Prado

 This system is a prototype for a portable image recording system based on multiple cameras positioned along a path.
 The cameras will …

 The viewer in a gallery handles a small cube.
 A projection shows an animated world that is implied to exist inside the cube.
 The physics of the real world are applied to an animated world: the viewer, by manipulating…Read More

 At night a projection from a moving car is shone on the buildings.
 The car projects a video of a tiger whose movements are programmed to correspond to the speed of the car: as the car moves, the tiger runs along it speeding up and slowing down with the car,…Read More